swallowWings/ALTEK/README.md

    - Cut decimal parts in ASCII raster files
    - Set texts between texts in a line

 O File name processor
    - Rename files
    - Rename files to DateTime format
+   - Copy files using the file name list
    - Change the extensions of files
    - Save file list (full path and name) to a file
    - Make a batch file using file list

 # Using ALTEK